UnturnedCommunity/FixLibrary/README.md

 You install a plugin, only to find you need to remove or replace libraries, install others, and spend tons of time troubleshooting.
 As a plugin dev, you might even end up editing the plugin, changing library versions, rebuilding, and sending it back and forth with users just to test.
 Exhausting, right?

 I considered integrating this into [RocketModFix](https://github.com/RocketModFix/RocketModFix) directly, but it would have made that project too complicated.
-My interest in **FixLibrary** comes from wanting to solve the headaches I’ve faced with libraries in **UnturnedGuard** and my other plugins.
+My interest in **FixLibrary** comes from wanting to solve the headaches I've faced with libraries in **UnturnedGuard** and my other plugins.